bronson/valid/README.md

 # Extending Valid

-To define your own tests, just end the chain with "define()" and add it to the root object:
+To define your own validations, just end the chain with "define()" and add it to the root object:

 ```javascript